Windsor Chairs: Frequently asked questions

 Do you use all traditional techniques?

 Where traditional techniques are best, I use them.
 I also employ modern methods where these are appropriate, especially for removing waste.
-Tungsten carbide tools and diamond sharpening have their place, even in my workshop, but shaping with an old fashioned spokeshave is the only way to get the right 'feel' to seats and backsticks.
-I now have a semi automatic copying lathe, which I use to 'rough out' my turnings, which are then shaped and finish turned by hand with the dreaded skew chisel to get those sharp edges and deep details which cannot be produced by machine.
-Where a traditional chairmaker would have used a brace and spoon bit to drill mortices, I use forstner bits in a pillar drill to get the accuracy I need for joints which will be subject to the rigours of central heating.
+Tungsten carbide power tools and diamond sharpening have their place in my workshop, but shaping with an old fashioned spokeshave is the only way to get the right 'feel' to many of the components.

 Some of your chairs look a bit delicate.
 Are they strong enough?

 Certainly some of my chairs do look delicate, and that is quite deliberate.
-By careful selection of materials and attention to detail of design all my chairs are plenty strong enough for their purpose.
-But I do produce more visually "chunky" designs, usually of Old English descent, for those who want that look.
+By careful selection of materials and attention to detail of design all my chairs are plenty strong enough.
+But I do make more visually "chunky" designs, usually of Old English descent.

 Because they last longer, and are better looking.
 In years to come, if you look after them, your handmade chairs will become heirlooms.